ChristopherWMartin/ChristopherWMartin/content/post/Introduction-to-the-Web.md

 }
 {{< / highlight >}}

 On the first two lines, before our `setup()` function, we are defining some __global variables__ - `penColor` and `allColors`.
 Inside of our `setup()` function we assigned `penColor` to the initial color we want to draw with and we assigned `allColors` to an __array__ of all of the colors we want to randomly pick from later on.
 An array can be thought of as a __list of values or variables__.
 At the end of our script we added a new function that is called every time you press any key on your keyboard.
-Since we would only like to change the pen’s color when the spacebar key is pressed we need to use an __if statement__. `KeyCode 32` is the signal your computer sends to the web browser when you press the spacebar key on your keyboard[^3] so inside of the if statement we can check if the spacebar key is pressed and, if so, we’ll set the pen color to a random color chosen from our `allColors` array.
+Since we would only like to change the pen’s color when the spacebar key is pressed we need to use an __if statement__. `KeyCode 32` is the signal your computer sends to the web browser when you press the spacebar key on your keyboard{{<sidenote>}}You can use [keycode.info](https://keycode.info) to check what value is sent for each key on your keyboard.{{</sidenote>}} so inside of the if statement we can check if the spacebar key is pressed and, if so, we’ll set the pen color to a random color chosen from our `allColors` array.

 {{< rawhtml >}}
 <video muted playsinline controls poster="/media/random-color.png" src="/media/random-color.mp4"></video>